ovh/docs/pages/web_cloud/domains/dns_dynhost/guide.en-ie.md

 - You have access to manage the domain name in the [OVHcloud Control Panel](/links/manager).
 - The domain name has OVHcloud DNS servers configured as its nameservers.
-- The DynHost record you are about to create must not already exist as an "A" record in your domain name’s OVHcloud DNS zone.
+- The DynHost record you are about to create must not already exist as an "A" or "AAAA" record in your domain name’s OVHcloud DNS zone.

 > [!warning]
 >